jobindj/viva-workshop/docs/2-2-git-intro.md

     1. Navigate to the location on your computer where you would like to clone the VIVA+ repo

-    2. Clone the VIVA+ repo:
+    2. Clone the VIVA+ repo using the command `git clone <link>` (The link to clone is available on the top-right corner of the gitlab page)
     ```
-    git clone <SSH link>
+    git clone git@virtual.openvt.eu:fe_models/viva/vivaplus.git
     ```
-    (The link to clone is available on the top-right corner of the gitlab page)

     3. Open the directory on your computer to find the VIVA+ repo

        Note the `.git` sub-directory showing that this is a git repo

 ![Git clone](img/git-clone_1.png)
 Git is **Distributed Version Control** system.
-Unlike _Centralized Version Control_ system where the versions are kept on a single server and only the required files are checked out, Distributed Version Control systems like Git mirrors the whole repository from the server.
+Unlike _Centralized Version Control_ system where the versions are kept on a single server and only the required files are checked out, Distributed Version Control systems, like Git, mirrors the whole repository from the server.

 - In the exercise above, you received on your computer an exact clone of the whole VIVA+ repository that exists on OpenVT.
 - _"Every clone is really a full backup of all the data"_. [^dvc]